pjsip/pjproject_docs/README.md

 * Sphinx then processes the `.rst` files and build a nice documentation.

-## Building live documentation

-The live (RTD) docs in https://docs.pjsip.org are generated automatically whenever changes are pushed to the `pjproject_docs` repository.

-You can see the live building process, as well as logs of all previous build processes from the **Builds** page (https://readthedocs.org/projects/pjsip/builds/).
-This comes handy when the build failed to investigate what went wrong.

-You can also manually trigger rebuilding of the doc by clicking **Build Version** from that page, but this shouldn't be necessary unless you modify something in the RTD settings and want to regenerate the docs.

 ## Versioning the documentation

 RTD supports multiple versions of the docs.
 It does so by analyzing the Git *tags* of the **pjproject_docs** repository.